selabhvl/dat110public/week3/week3.md

 Open the two projects in Eclipse and run both the UDP and the TCP client-server example, make the two examples run.

-Study the implementation to try to understand how programming with sockets works.
+Study the implementation to to understand how network programming with sockets works.

 ##### 4.5.2 (optional, you may also choose to just run the applications via the IDE)